 - Salt to taste

-- Boil the Beef Tripe and Oxtail in water for an hour or until cooked.
+- Boil the Beef and Tripe in water for an hour or until cooked.

 - Strain and keep the stock.

-- Heat oil and atsuete oil in a pan.
+- Heat oil and atsuete seeds in a pan.
+Removed the seeds.

 - Sauté garlic, onions until golden brown.

-- Add the stock, toasted rice, beef, oxtail and peanut butter.
+- Add the stock, toasted rice and peanut butter.
+Add the beef and tripe.

 - Bring to a boil and simmer for 15 minutes.